vasantverma/GraphQLAPITesting/README.md

 Step 3 : Import the Postman enviroment file in Postman.

-Step 4 : Enter your API KEY in api_key environment variable.
+Step 4 : Enter your API KEY in auth_token environment variable.

 Step 5 :Add the GitHub GraphQL schema in postman.